 \begin{rem} We remark that the projections constructed here are very similar in fashion to the faithful irreducible representations of quantum teardrop presented in \cite[Section~2]{BF12}.
-Those were later used in \cite[Section~7.4]{AKL16} to prove an explicit KK-equivalence result. \end{rem} \begin{prop} Let $ \pi: C(S_q^{2n+1})\to B(l^2(\nn^n\times \zz)) $ be the irreducible representation of the Vaksman--Soibelman sphere defined in \eqref{eq:repVS}, and $\rho: C^*(L_{2n+1})\to B(l^2(\nn^n\times \zz))$ the faithful graph algebra representation in \eqref{RepRho}.
+Those were later used in \cite[Section~7.4]{AKL16} to prove an explicit $KK$-equivalence result. \end{rem} \begin{prop} Let $ \pi: C(S_q^{2n+1})\to B(l^2(\nn^n\times \zz)) $ be the faithful representation of the Vaksman--Soibelman sphere defined in \eqref{eq:repVS}, and $\rho: C^*(L_{2n+1})\to B(l^2(\nn^n\times \zz))$ the faithful graph algebra representation in \eqref{RepRho}.
 The projections $P_{n-k-1}$ satisfy